 Considerations For Choosing An Osteoarthritic Pain Medication

 Arthritis pain can be eased by a variety of nonsteroidal anti-inflammatory drugs (NSAIDs) and opioid medications, injections, and physical therapy.
-How do you and your doctor choose the medication option that is best for you?
+How do you and your doctor choose best osteoarthritis pain medication?

 Currently, medicine is unable to cure osteoarthritis.
 The good news is that an array of treatments is available to relieve joint pain.
-Medications for osteoarthritis pain relief include the use of anti-inflammatory painkillers for chronic pain and opioids for short-term acute pain.
+Osteoarthritis pain medication relief includes the use of anti-inflammatory painkillers for chronic pain and opioids for short-term acute pain.
 We explain how we evaluate the advantages and risks of each medication to choose a treatment that is personalized to our patient.

 Osteoarthritis is the most common type of arthritis; the Arthritis Foundation estimates that this joint condition causes pain to more than 27 million Americans.

-This degenerative disease becomes worse over time as progressive joint wear damages the cartilage that cushions our joints.
-As the cartilage deteriorates, the bones in our joints begin to rub together, causing swelling, stiffness, and pain.
+This degenerative disease becomes worse over time.
+Progressive joint wear damages the cartilage that cushions our joints.
+As the cartilage deteriorates, the bones in our joints begin to rub together.
+This causes swelling, stiffness, and pain.
 Osteoarthritis is most common among women, and our chances of developing arthritis increase as we get older.
 Although ongoing wear and tear is the most common culprit, osteoarthritis can also be the result of overusing certain joints through repetitive motions.

 - NSAIDs can cause stomach problems like bleeding and ulcers, as well as high blood pressure and kidney problems.